Tashsub/front-end/README.md

 - Organisms: these are the most complex and make up a large part of the functionality of the application such as the menu and cards.

 ## React Core Concepts
-- Hooks
+- Hooks resuable hook to fetch data and handle errors thrown from api calls
-- React Router
+- React Router / Navigation
+- Data propagation via props
+- conditonal rendering to handle erros and content
--
+- managing state

 ## Iconography
 Google Icons (https://fonts.google.com/icons)